nicklafferty/craftycody/content/life/turning-our-yard-into-a-magical-forest.md

 We had one and a half (sort of) beds next to the deck.
 There was a dilapidated lattice barely attached to the end of the deck with some kind of something (we think roses) growing up it.
 It was actually quite a hazard and while the reno was going on we decided to dispose of it in the dumpster we rented.

 After it was all cleared out, I was able to section off a proper bed to plant in.
 We wanted a pseudo-privacy wall and I looked into building one but had always been a fan of bamboo.
 It's also a lot cheaper.
 I reached bamboo species because I know they can be incredibly invasive and came across [Bamboo Plants Online](https://bambooplantsonline.com/).
 I ordered two pots of clumping, non-invasive [Seabreeze bamboo](https://bambooplantsonline.com/products/seabreeze) and followed their videos for planting instructions.
 It's very straightforward and I'm hoping to have a cool, green bamboo thicket to provide some privacy.
 It even survived the cold front that swept through Texas a couple of months ago.

+Around the bamboo are the cacti that we've had for several years, but didn't want to plant since we were renters.
+They finally have a home!

+In the front of the bed, we planted one lavender and two Gregg's mistflower.
+They're all perennials and should have beautiful purple blooms.